NFTT-studio/nftmart-validator/README.md

 ## Update nodes

-The node update will delivery by docker image，you need to get the latest version of  validator in nftmart-validator repo's staging branch：
+The node update will delivery by docker image，you need to get the latest version of validator in nftmart-validator repo's main branch：
 ```shell=
 git pull
 ```